-The actual expenditures in the General Fund were \$3,999,610 less than the budgeted amounts primarily due to timing of operations expenditures and less capital outlay than anticipated.
-Revenues were \$2,206,992 more than the budgeted amounts primarily due to an increase in sales tax revenue and program revenues as compared to the budgeted amount.
+The actual expenditures in the General Fund were \$7,845,220 less than the final budgeted amounts primarily due to timing of operations expenditures and less capital outlay than anticipated.
+Revenues were \$608,692 more than the final budgeted amounts primarily due to an increase in interest income and other revenue and program revenues as compared to the final budgeted amount, which was offset some by sales tax revenues being lower than the final budgeted amount.